VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek2/step10.md

 At this point you will have made a triple nested list, you can see how quickly things can become nested when you want to store associated data.

+To write your own code simply create a new Python file: `listsexercise.py`{{open}}

+Write your code in the editor that has now opened and when you are ready, execute it with `python listsexercise.py`{{execute}}

 </br>

 As further work you can do the following steps to explore nested lists: